-With the series Lost (2003-2004), Nix continues her investigation of the constructed landscape, this time examining feelings of isolation and loneliness.
-Like much of her previous work, this group of photographs blurs the line between truth and illusion.
-She subverts the traditions of landscape photography in order to create her own humorously dark world.
-Her images toy with romantic notions of landscape, and her lush, rich color and theatrical lighting magnify a sense of melancholy.
+With the series Lost (2003-2004), Nix and Gerber continue their investigation of the constructed landscape, this time examining feelings of isolation and loneliness.
+Like much of their previous work, this group of photographs blurs the line between truth and illusion.
+They subvert the traditions of landscape photography in order to create their own humorously dark world.
+Nix and Gerber’s images toy with romantic notions of landscape, and their lush, rich color and theatrical lighting magnify a sense of melancholy.
 The obvious artificiality of the scenes does not diminish the tension created in the photographs.
-It is the fake quality that enhances the enjoyment of the illusion.
+In fact, this fake quality only serves to enhance the enjoyment of the illusion.